Introduction to commodities

 - Arbitrage – If the price of the same asset is different in two markets, there will be operators who will buy in the market where the asset sells at a discount and sell in the market where it is more expensive.

 Commodity investments improve your portfolio diversification.
 The improvement comes not just from returns but also from reducing the risk of losing money during stressful market environments, such as inflation at its peak.
-Beyond the potential for higher returns and lower volatility benefits to a investor, commodity as an asset class may offer inflation protection.
+Beyond the potential for higher returns and lower volatility benefits to an investor, the commodity as an asset class may offer inflation protection.
 Commodities provide diversification benefit because commodities return tends not to be highly positively correlated with securities returns.